Chancellor of Justice: Sweden

 In Sweden, the Chancellor of Justice (Justitiekanslern) is a government official charged with representing the Swedish government in various legal matters as the government's ombudsman.
 The Chancellor is appointed by the Government of Sweden and serves at the pleasure of the cabinet without belonging to the spoils system, the longest term in office thus far having been 22 years.
-The present Chancellor of Justice is Anna Skarhed, who entered office on December 9, 2009.
+The present Chancellor of Justice is Thomas Bull, who entered office on March 1 2025.

 Finland

 The Chancellor of Justice of Finland (Oikeuskansleri, Justitiekanslern) is a Finnish government official who supervises authorities' (such as cabinet ministers and other public officials) compliance with the law and advances legal protection for Finnish citizens.
 The Chancellor investigates complaints against authorities' activities and may also start an investigation on his own initiative.
 The Chancellor attends cabinet meetings as a non-voting member to ensure that legal procedures and regulations are followed.
 The Chancellor has wide-ranging powers of oversight, investigation and prosecution.